saurabhk2323/DotNetArchitect.Fundamentals/README.md

 ## 🚀 Running the Examples

-This project includes a `Core.DesignPatterns.Runner` console application that can be used to execute the example code for each design pattern.
+This project includes a `Core.DesignPatterns.Driver` console application that can be used to execute the example code for each design pattern.

 To run a specific design pattern's example:
-1. Open the `Core.DesignPatterns.Runner/Program.cs` file.
+1. Open the `Core.DesignPatterns.Driver/Program.cs` file.
 2. In the `Main` method, you will find commented-out lines for executing each pattern's `Runner.Execute()` method.
 3. Uncomment the line corresponding to the design pattern you wish to run.
 For example, to run the **Factory Method** pattern:
     ```csharp